 Lee Atchison is a Senior Director Strategic Architecture at New Relic.
-He’s been with New Relic for nearly five years where, among other things, he designed and lead the building of the New Relic Platform and infrastructure products.
+He’s been with New Relic for nearly six years where, among other things, he designed and lead the building of the New Relic Platform and infrastructure products.
 As architect lead, Lee has helped New Relic build a solid service-based system architecture that scales as they have grown from a simple SaaS startup to a high traffic public enterprise.

 Lee has committed his career to architecting and building high scale, cloud-based, service oriented, SaaS applications.
 He has a specific expertise in building highly available systems.

 Lee is the author of Architecting For Scale, a book scheduled to be published by O’Reilly Media in May 2016.

 Lee learned cloud-based, scalable systems while working seven years as a Senior Manager and Principal Program Manager at Amazon.com.
 At Amazon, he led the creation of the company’s first software download store (app store), created AWS Elastic Beanstalk offering (Platform as a Service), and lead the team that managed the migration of Amazon’s retail platform from a monolith to an SOA-based architecture.

 Additionally, Lee spent several years in the network management space working for two different startups, and twelve years in the Test & Measurement space at Hewlett Packard.
 At Hewlett Packard, among other things, he lead standardization work for key IEEE and industry standards in the T&M sector, and wrote a book on building T&M software systems published by Prentice Hall.